luciadeveloper/poketheme/readme.md

 Understrap is distributed under the terms of the GNU GPL.

 Requires at least: WordPress 6.1.1

 Tested up to: WordPress 6.1.1

 Requires PHP: 8

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-== Description ==

 Contributors: luciadeveloper (Lucia Sanchez Fraile)

 Tags: API, REST API, Custom post type, Meta fields, Tests

-License: GPLv2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
+== Description ==

+The code added to the starter theme Understrap defines a custom post type for Pokémon called Pokemon.
+It includes methods for creating, displaying, and managing Pokémon posts, and uses the PokeAPI to fetch data for Pokémon and add it as metadata to the posts.

+This code also enables some API endpoints to add or get Pokemons and to retreive the post information stored in the metadata fields in the DB.

-The functionality added to Understrap theme:
+ == The functionality added to Understrap theme: ==

 Everything has been added in poketheme/inc/pokemon except for the CTP template